nivertius/introspectable/README.md

 ### Annotation building

 Sometimes you just need to get instance of annotation type.
-Be it library interface which assumes that you will extract the annotation from element, or some method call just requires annotation, assuming that you extract.
+Be it library interface which assumes that you will extract the annotation from element, or some method call just requires annotation, assuming you extract.
 In either case, you can build it using `AnnotationBuilder`.

 #### Example: Named injection